dahadaller/amsterdam/index.md

 ## Trains

-### [NS:](https://www.ns.nl/) The intercity transit system (From Almere to Amsterdam)
+### NS: The Intercity Transit System

 <img src="images/Screen Shot 2022-07-22 at 2.53.11 PM.png" alt="Screen Shot 2022-07-22 at 2.53.11 PM" style="zoom:27%;" />

-**NS trains are the only way to get between <u>Schipol</u>, <u>Amsterdam</u>, and <u>Almere</u> with Public transport.** NS trains are like CFR in Romania or MetroNorth in New York.
+**NS trains are the only way to get between <u>Schipol</u>, <u>Amsterdam</u>, and <u>Almere</u> with Public transport.** [NS](https://www.ns.nl/) trains are like CFR in Romania or MetroNorth in New York.
 There are two kinds of NS train: the *intercity*, and *sprinter*.
 Both kinds of trains cost the same amount to ride, and they both stop at Almere and Amsterdam.

 These trains run on a schedule, usually once every 30 minutes.
 [Download the NS app](https://www.ns.nl/en/travel-information/ns-on-your-mobile/ns-app.html) to have your schedule with you so you don't miss your train!
 You can set the language in the app to English.
 You can also use [google maps](https://www.google.com/maps) to find directions by train.

 **NS Intercity Trains**  are Express Trains with top speed of 140km/h or 90mph.
-They only travel between stations in larger cities.
+These travel between Amsterdam, Schiphol and Almere.

 <img src="images/2560px-Alphen_aan_den_Rijn_ICMm_4024_(36649803356).jpg" alt="NS Intercity Train" style="zoom:25%;" />

 **NS Sprinter Train** are slow "local" trains that stop at smaller towns along the way to metropolitan train stations.
+These travel between Amsterdam, Schiphol and Almere.

 <img src="images/1920px-NS2463_--_'t_Harde_20180908.jpg" alt="NS Sprinter Train" style="zoom:35%;" />